vanzasetia/personal-website/src/people/denial.md

 Do not pretend that making something on the internet is cute.
 Those so-called Artificial Intelligence (AI) crawlers will eat those cute things.
 Do not pretend.
 Be real, my friend.

 To my readers: "AI" is not intelligence.
 It is still very stupid when it comes to general knowledge.
 It can not even correctly answer "Do Muslims and Christians worship the same God?"
+(Spoiler: No, they do not)

 > If you’re going to use generative tools powered by large language models, don’t pretend you don’t know how your sausage is made.